 - Mumford & Sons, at least one of the lads is seen in a waistcoat no matter where they are, and they look incredible.

 - In Final Fantasy XII, Balthier wears one, with corset elements.
+He is, of course, a man of considerable style and flair.

 - In Ace Attorney, Miles Edgeworth wears a different waistcoat depending on the time frame.
 Throughout most of the Phoenix arc, it has a simple black design, but it was a lot more ornate in his younger days (and can still be seen hanging with its accompanying jacket on his office wall in the present).